hermangroup/docs/masternodes/setup-cdmn.rst

   characters allowed
 - ``rpcpassword``: enter any string of numbers or letters, no special characters allowed
-- ``masternodecollateral``: 100 or 5000 depending on if you are setting up a Voting Masternode or Content Distribution Masternode.
-For this guide set this to 5000.
-- ``masternodeprivkey``: this is the legacy masternode private key you generated in the previous step
 - ``externalip``: this is the IPv4 address of your VPS

+Leave the masternode and masternodeblsprivkey fields commented out for now.
 The result should look something like this:

 .. figure:: ../img/Picture12.png
    :width: 400px